-The seeds of the Institute of Materials Science of Barcelona (ICMAB) are found in the 80's around the research in Crystallography developed at the Department of Crystallography and Mineralogy of the University of Barcelona (UB), presided first by Prof. J.L.
-Amorós, who left the Department to become Full Professor at the University of Sant Louis, and then by Prof. Font Altaba, who replaced him.
+The seeds of the Institute of Materials Science of Barcelona (ICMAB) are found in the 80's around the research in Crystallography developed at the Department of Crystallography and Mineralogy of the University of Barcelona (UB), presided first by Prof. José Luís Amorós, who left the Department to become Full Professor at the University of Saint Louis, and then by Prof. Manuel Font i Altaba, who replaced him.

 The research lines were continued by the Group of Materials and Crystallography of the Institute of Earth Sciences “Jaume Almera” of the CSIC (ICTJA), which was lead by Prof. Carles Miravitlles, after having left the UB.